afrut/learn-docker/README.md

 - Install Docker on Windows: https://docs.docker.com/desktop/install/windows-install/

 # Notes
-- Create a container in detached mode (-d) and (-p) map port 80 of host to port 80 of container.
+- Create a container in detached mode (`-d`, `--detach`) and (`-p`, `--publish`) map port 80 of host to port 80 of container.
 - Detached mode means the container runs in the background and doesn't receive input or display output.
 - This automatically downloads an image and starts a container.
 - A container is just another process on the host that is isolated.
-- A container image is the filesystem that is used to run a container.
+- An image contains application code, libraries, tools and other dependencies needed by the application.
 - Use docker desktop to monitor status of containers and images.
 - How to change location where docker stores container images on Windows: https://stackoverflow.com/questions/62441307/how-can-i-change-the-location-of-docker-images-when-using-docker-desktop-on-wsl2